 Technically yes, but it’s currently unsupported.

-If you have an environment that has some Windows Server Core machines, Enzoic should install and run just fine (given that you’ve set up the configuration steps on another machine first).
-But because this is an unsupported OS, if you do run into issues, there is very little that support is going to be able to assist with.
+If you have an environment that has some Windows Server Core machines, Enzoic should install and run just fine (given that you’ve set up the configuration steps on another non-CORE DC first).
+But because this is an unsupported OS, if you do run into issues, there is very little that support can assist with.